 Conventional treatments for perioral dermatitis, including steroids and antibiotics like tetracycline, may provide temporary relief but also come with side effects that can be nasty for some people.
 If you have had negative reactions to commercial perioral dermatitis medicine or just want safe and natural alternatives to treat perioral dermatitis, then check out the top 10 natural remedies and recipes listed below!

 Top 10 Natural Remedies for Perioral Dermatitis

 Note: This article is only for informational purposes and is not intended to diagnose or treat perioral dermatitis or any other condition.
 Please consult your doctor/health care professional before using any of these natural remedies for perioral dermatitis.
-Many of the ingredients listed below are not safe for pregnant or breastfeeding women.
+Many of the ingredients listed below are not safe for pregnant or nursing women.